Gedhun Choekyi Nyima: Whereabouts

 Since his kidnapping, the whereabouts of Gedhun Choekyi Nyima have been unknown.
 Chinese officials state that his whereabouts are kept undisclosed to protect him.
 Human rights organizations termed him the "youngest political prisoner in the world".
 No foreign party has been allowed to visit him.

 The United Nations Committee on the Rights of the Child requested to be told of Nyima's whereabouts on 28 May 1996.
-The request went unfulfilled, however the People's Republic of China's Ambassador to the United Nations admitted that he "has been put under the protection of the government at the request of his parents."
+Xinhua declined, responding that Gedhun Choyki Nyima was at risk of being "kidnapped by separatists" and that "his security had been threatened".
 The Committee requested a visit with Gedhun Choekyi Nyima, supported by a campaign of more than 400 celebrities and associations petitioning for the visit, including six Nobel Prize winners.
 According to statements by the Chinese government from 1998, he was then leading a normal life.

 In May 2007, Asma Jahangir, Special Rapporteur on Freedom of Religion or Belief of the UN Human Rights Council, asked the Chinese authorities what measures they had taken to implement the recommendation of the UN Committee on the Rights of the Child, that the government should allow an independent expert to visit and confirm the well-being of Gedhun Choekyi Nyima while respecting his right to privacy, and that of his parents.
 In a response dated 17 July 2007, Chinese authorities said, "Gedhun Choekyi Nyima is a perfectly ordinary Tibetan boy, in an excellent state of health, leading a normal, happy life and receiving a good education and cultural upbringing.
 He is currently in upper secondary school, he measures 165 cm in height and is easy-going by nature.
 He studies hard and his school results are very good.
 He likes traditional Chinese culture and has recently taken up calligraphy.
 His parents are both State employees, and his brothers and sisters are either already working or at university.
 The allegation that he disappeared together with his parents and that his whereabouts remain unknown is simply not true."
 This response did not answer the question about a visit or confirmation.